pyecharts/pyecharts-snapshot/README.rst

 Introduction
 ================================================================================

-pyecharts-snapshot renders the output of pyecharts as a png, jpeg image or a pdf file at command line or in your code.
+pyecharts-snapshot renders the output of pyecharts as a png, jpeg, gif image or a pdf file at command line or in your code.

 Usage